LaraTunc/wcd-final-capstone/README.md

 # FINAL CAPSTONE

-This project contains a Flask app that has been containerized and pushed to Dockerhub.
-The goal is to deploy this app in an AWS EKS cluster and then collect logs with Fluentd, store them with Prometheus and display them on Grafana dashboards.
+Welcome to the Final Capstone project!
+This repository contains a Flask application that has been containerized and pushed to Dockerhub.
+The main objective is to deploy this application on an AWS EKS cluster and set up monitoring with Prometheus and Grafana.

 ## Architecture